 Do this even if you do not (or did not) require a mortgage loan to purchase your house or business.
 To protect yourself, purchase flood insurance even if your property is not in a designated flood hazard area.

 The cost of flood insurance is based on several aspects: where your structure is located, what type of structure it is, what flood zone it is in, when it was constructed and what the elevation of the structure is.
-The elevation is detailed in an Elevation Certificate that is required for any new or substantially improved or repaired structure constructed after Jan.
+The elevation is detailed in an Elevation Certificate that is required for any new or substantially improved or repaired structure, located in a FEMA designated special flood hazard area, constructed after Jan.
 1, 1975.
 Elevation certificates are available via the Community Development Department or can be viewed and downloaded via our GIS.
 Follow the instructions here to learn how.

 If your home receives flood water damage, whether or not you purchased flood insurance is important.
 The type and amount of federal disaster assistance available to you can be severely reduced if you are not insured.